The Favelas of Rio de Janeiro

-If you type the word “favela” into Google, you will be bombarded with terms such as “shack”, “slum”, “a low-income informal urban area in Brazil” etc. Therefore, it’s unsurprising that favelas are more often than not associated with poverty, crime, and violence.
-Nonetheless, in this article I hope to address that there is much more to the favelas of Rio de Janeiro than meet the eye.
+If you type the word “favela” into Google, you will be bombarded with terms such as “shack”, “slum”, “a low-income informal urban area in Brazil” etc. Therefore, it is unsurprising that favelas are more often than not associated with poverty, crime, and violence.
+Nonetheless, in this article, I hope to address that there is much more to the favelas of Rio de Janeiro than meets the eye.

 In fact, the mere existence of favelas in Brazil is very much a legacy of the transatlantic slave trade.
 During this period, Brazil transported more Africans across the Atlantic Ocean than any other country in the world; 4.9 million slaves from Africa were brought to Brazil during the period from 1501 to 1866.